Day 1

 2:15 PM - 3:15 PM

-Geek Sync: IT Champions and Department Heroes Unite! - Adrienne Howley, Veronica Duran, & ERP Team, Central Arizona College
+Students Are Not Couriers: Rethinking Roles in IT Processes - Adrienne Howley, Veronica Duran, & Karissa Patefield, Central Arizona College

 BREAK 3:15 PM - 3:30 PM